TIES—Transition to an Inclusive EPUB 3 Ecosystem

 - print-disabled users who consume accessible content.

-Accordingly, the project will be executed in 3 parallel dimensions:
+Accordingly, the project will be executed in two parallel dimensions:

 - Production processes & systems